prince-chrismc/user-management/web-app/readme.md

 docker build . -f Dockerfile -t user-managment-frontend:1.0.0-dev.0 # Docker does not support SemVer build information
 ```

-As an alternative, the previsous two teps (package and build image), can be execture with
+As an alternative, the previsous two teps (package and build image), can be execture with the multistage builder

 ```sh
 docker build . -f Dockerfile.multistage \